-Since a policy corresponds to a hypertree $\mathcal{T}$ and the expected total cost prior, to knowing the initial state, is equal the weight of the $v{N+1}$ - $v{s_0,0}$ hyperpath $\pi \subseteq \mathcal{T}$ we have that finding the K best policies using criterion (2) corresponds to finding the K minimum weight $v{N+1}$ - $v{s_0,0}$ hyperpaths using the value weighting function with weights (8) and multipliers (9).
-Hence using recent efficient algorithms for finding the K shortest hyperpaths, Nielsen et al. [21, 22], we have that the K best policies can be found in $O(size(\mathcal{H})K)$ time.
+Since a policy corresponds to a hypertree \mathcal{T} and the expected total cost prior, to knowing the initial state, is equal the weight of the v{N+1} - $v{s_0,0}$ hyperpath $\pi \subseteq \mathcal{T}$ we have that finding the K best policies using criterion (2) corresponds to finding the K minimum weight v{N+1} - $v{s_0,0}$ hyperpaths using the value weighting function with weights (8) and multipliers (9).
+Hence using recent efficient algorithms for finding the K shortest hyperpaths, Nielsen et al. [21, 24], we have that the K best policies can be found in O(MK) time.

 Possible applications are ranking policies until a policy satisfying a hard constraint for the MDP is found and solving bicriterion problems in MDPs.
-Here for instance, the objective may be to minimize both the expected total cost and the total risk (which may be modelled using the variance).
+Here for instance, the objective may be to minimize both the expected total cost and the total risk.

-Directions for further research include finding the K best deterministic policies in a infinite-horizon MDP and hypergraph models for influence diagrams, see Nilsson [24].
+Directions for further research include finding the K best deterministic Markov policies in a infinite-horizon MDP, modelling random policies using directed hypergraphs and hypergraph models for influence diagrams, see Nilsson [25].